micmejia/bible-dump/AMPC/Luke/Luke 11.md

-Now it occurred that as He was saying these things, a certain woman in the crowd raised her voice and said to Him, Blessed (happy and [^l]to be envied) is the womb that bore You and the breasts that You sucked!
+Now it occurred that as He was saying these things, a certain woman in the crowd raised her voice and said to Him, Blessed (happy and to be envied) is the womb that bore You and the breasts that You sucked!